thomasclarke1969/documentation/ios/atlas/core-components.md

     [self.navigationController pushViewController:controller animated:YES];
 ```

-Currently `ATLConversationViewController` is designed to work as part of the `UINavigationController` navigation stack.
-As a workaround you can wrap the `ATLConversationListViewController` into a `UINavigationController` as the `rootViewController`.
+Currently `ATLConversationViewController` is designed to work as part of the `UINavigationController` navigation stack, and in tandem with Conversation List.
+If you want to show the Conversation View without a Conversation List you can wrap the `ATLConversationViewController` into a `UINavigationController` as the `rootViewController` as a workaround.
 ```objective-c
     ATLSampleConversationViewController *controller = [ATLSampleConversationViewController conversationViewControllerWithLayerClient:self.layerClient];
     controller.conversation = conversation;